stacjoe23/JoeCamera/about_me.md

-## Courts of Weymouth

-## Letter of Candidacy for Home Owners Association Board Member
+# Letter of Candidacy for Courts of Weymouth Home Owners Association Board Member

 Dear Courts of Weymouth Homeowners,